hypered/slab/README.md

 suite](https://github.com/pugjs/pug/tree/master/packages/pug/test/cases).
 The
 expected HTML is not exactly the same: we pretty print it differently, or some tags are explicitely closed in Pug.js (e.g. `<source>` vs. `<source/>`.

+# Acknowledgement

+Slab was initially a port to Haskell of the [Pug.js](https://pugjs.org) templating language.